gracenak/gracenak.github.io/_posts/2020-12-24-jingle_bell_rails_associations_and_nested_forms_all_the_way.markdown

 <% end %>
 ```

-Building this project helped me explore expand my knowledge on Rails.
-I had a lot of fun exploring different avenues to make my ideas possible while following convention.
+Building this project challenged me to explore and expand my knowledge on Rails.
 I look forward to ringing into the new year with Javascript!